Fees, fees and more fees!

 - Beetle certificate of compliance (COC) if applicable

 - Fixing up the property – you might be required by law or by conditions in your contract (the offer to purchase that you signed) to fix up or repair the property

 - Municipal closing figures – you will need to pay the municipality to close your rates and taxes account.
 This again differs from area to area.
 I think a good measurement could be about 3 months of rates and taxes.
 If you have any money left over, this could be put into other uses.

 - Sectional title closing figures: If relevant, the body corporate needs to supply the attorney with closing figures as well.
 They normally charge a fee for this – often less than R 1 000

 If you still have a bond on your property, you will need to pay the bond cancellation attorney as well.
 To my shock, I recently discovered that the bank appoints them and forces you to pay the fees – well they deduct it from the purchase price.
 The math works something like this: Purchase price – home loan amount left – fees = what you get back

 Bond cancellation fees:

-- Bank penalties – if you did not give 3 month’s notice, you require to pay 3 months of interest as penalty.
+- Bank penalties – if you did not give 3 months’ notice, you require to pay 3 months of interest as a penalty.

-Don’t be deceived, there’s a serious amount of cash-on-hand that you need to buy a property.
-The main fees you need to consider is the bond costs, transfer costs and small odd fees that you need to pay, as outlined in the hidden fees.
+Don’t be deceived, there’s a serious amount of cash on hand that you need to buy a property.
+The main fees you need to consider are the bond costs, transfer costs and small odd fees that you need to pay, as outlined in the hidden fees.